balta2ar/brotab/notes.md

 ## Multiple extensions/browsers/native apps

-[_] differentiate browser instances, how?
+[+] differentiate browser instances, how? use prefixes ('a.', 'b.', ...)
-[_] support gathering data from multiple mediators
+[+] support gathering data from multiple mediators
-    [+] native mediator should try binding to a free port [4625..4635] [_] brotab.py should try a range of ports
+    [+] native mediator should try binding to a free port [4625..4635] [+] brotab.py should try a range of ports
-[_] build a unified interface for different browsers in background.js [+] try putting window id into list response
+[+] build a unified interface for different browsers in background.js [+] try putting window id into list response

 ## Roadmap